RBMK: RBMKP-2400

-The RBMKP-2400 is rectangular instead of cylindrical, and it was a modular, theoretically infinitely longitudinally expandable design with vertical steam separators, intended to be made in sections at a factory for assembly in situ.
+The RBMKP-2400 (РБМКП-2400) is rectangular instead of cylindrical, and it was a modular, theoretically infinitely longitudinally expandable design with vertical steam separators, intended to be made in sections at a factory for assembly in situ.
 It was designed to have a power output of 2400 MWe, and a higher thermal efficiency due to steam superheating directly in the reactor core in special fuel channels with fuel rods with stainless steel cladding instead of the more common Zircaloy cladding, for a steam outlet temperature of 450 °C. No reactor with this power output has ever been built, with the most powerful one currently being as of 2018 the 1750 MWe EPR.
 The development of this design was cancelled in the aftermath of the Chernobyl disaster.
 An RBMKP-4800 would have had an increased number of evaporating and superheating channels thus increasing power output.
 Two RBMKP-2400s were planned for the Kostroma Nuclear Power Plant.